-- A pond should hold surplus storage of at least 10 percent of full storage. - Provide an alternative source for ponds that may require supplemental recharge from another water source such as a well during high-demand periods. - Estimated losses from evaporation and seepage should be added to the recommended depth of the pond.
+- Ensure a pond should hold surplus storage of at least 10 percent of full storage. - Provide an alternative source for ponds that may require supplemental recharge from another water source such as a well during high-demand periods. - Estimate losses from evaporation and seepage.
+These estimates should be added to the recommended depth of the pond.